Bones and joints of the arm, forearm, and hand

 Joints of the Upper Appendage (Arm)

-- Shoulder—links the arm to the trunk.
-It is located away from the trunk so the arm can move freely.
-The arm hangs vertically beside the trunk.
+- Shoulder—Made up of the scapula and the humerus.
+It is a ball and socket joint which links the arm to the trunk.
+It is located away from the trunk so that the arm can move freely.
+The arm hangs vertically besides the trunk.